ibm-cloud-docs/vpc/vpe-bind-unbind-reserved-ip.md

 * **--reserved-ip-id** is the reserved IP identity to be used as the primary IP for the network interface.
 If not specified, an available address on the subnet is selected and reserved automatically.
 * **--json** forces the operation without confirmation.

-### Unbinding a reserved IP to an endpoint gateway
+### Unbinding a reserved IP to an endpoint gateway by using the CLI
 {: #vpe-unbinding-endpoint-gateway-cli}

 To unbind a reserved IP to an endpoint gateway by using the CLI, run the following command: